-Curfew is defined as remaining on campus and within during her/his hall of residence between 12:00 a.m. (midnight) and 6:00 a.m. unless prior permission has been obtained from the warden or the University authorities.
+The first is campus curfew and is defined as remaining on campus during these hours.
+Every student shall remain within her/his hall of residence between 12:00 a.m. (midnight) and 6:00 a.m. unless prior permission has been obtained from the warden and the University authorities.
 Curfew applies to seven days a week.
 It is the resident's responsibility to return to campus before curfew.